richchapler/AzureSolutionsDocumentation/docs/DevOps_DeploySynapse_usingAzureDevOps.md

 -----

 ## Exercise 1: Starter Pipeline
-In this exercise, we will use a DevOps Pipeline to: 1) archive the existing QA branch, 2) create a new branch from the PROD branch, and 3) complete a pull request from the DEV branch.
+In this exercise, we will prepare a DevOps Pipeline that will: 1) archive the existing QA branch, 2) create a new QA branch copied from the PROD branch, and 3) complete a pull request from the DEV branch.

 ### Step 1: Link Subscription